Mill Reef: Assessment, honours and awards

 If hearts and spirits flag in after days;

 Though small, I gave my all.
 I gave my heart.

 (from Paul Mellon's speech at the Gimcrack Dinner 1970).

 The Royal Veterinary College's Hawkshead Campus in Hertfordshire has a dedicated pathology building in memory of Mill Reef named the "Mill Reef Building".

+Other references

+Indian leg-spinner B. S. Chandrasekhar’s quicker ball was called the Mill Reef, a testimony to its pace.
+He famously used it to bowl John Edrich in the Oval Test match of 1971.